 Another alternative is to use white spray paint or spray primer to cover your Altoid tin.
 Let dry before the next step.

 Cover the top and bottom of your tin with your favorite washi tape, making sure to line up the pattern on the tape and leave enough to hang over the edges.

 Use the X-Acto knife to cut away the excess tape on the outside and inside of your tin.

 Fold over the excess tape to the inside and then trim.

 Your Altoid tins *might* be done.
 I have on additional tip for you – since some washi tape sticks better than others depending on what brand it is and where it is made: Mod Podge.

 I love the cuteness of these mini Altoid tins!
 What would you stash in yours?
 If you enjoyed this creative reuse idea, be sure to stop by my tutorials page.
-And if you’re looking for something to listen to while you craft, check out my podcast The Maker View.
-Happy making everyone!
+Happy Making!

 PS – if you enjoy working with washi, check out these personalized magnets.
 They have sock monkeys!!
 I’d also love for you to check out these other ideas: